The Loneliness of Carrying What Few Can Imagine

 My bones do not simply stretch toward the light, they groan under a gravity that seems heavier for me than for others, as if the universe has quietly assigned me double the weight.

-My chest aches for air while there is oxygen all around.
+Sometimes my chest aches for air while there is oxygen all around.

 My brain, before my feet even touch the floor, is already exhausted.